rezozero59/rezozero59/README.md

 ## 🌟 About Me

 Hello, I'm Laurent Delassus, a web developer passionate about crafting innovative web solutions.
-Specializing in the JavaScript ecosystem, I dive into the fascinating world of React, Next.js, Node.js, Express, and TypeScript.
+Specializing in the JavaScript ecosystem, I dive into the fascinating world of Vue JS, Nuxt.js, Node.js, Express, and TypeScript.
 My journey in web development is an exciting adventure where each line of code is a step towards excellence.

 ## 🛠️ My Skills

-- **Front-End**: React, Next.js
+- **Front-End**: Vue, Nuxt.js
 - **Back-End**: Node.js, Express,MongoDB,API Rest...
 - **Languages**: JavaScript (TypeScript)
 - **Tools & More**: Git, GitHub, Heroku, Netlify, Vercel...